 Per Westermark – Amyloid research

 The assembly of proteins into amyloid fibrils as cause of disease is attracting increasing attention, not only in systemic disorders and in connection with neurodegenerative conditions but also associated with other diseases such as type 2 diabetes and several cardiovascular disorders.
-We have a broad interest in the nature, pathogenesis and impact of a number of amyloid diseases, both systemic and localized.
+We have a broad interest in the nature, pathogenesis and impact of a number of amyloid diseases, both systemic and localised.

 Together with researchers in Umeå we have found that there are two distinct phenotypes in Swedish familial transthyretin (TTR)-derived amyloidosis and that these are characterized by differences in posttranslational processing of the protein.
 We can distinguish between the two with the aid of a simple subcutaneous adipose tissue biopsy.
 This is important since one of the phenotypes carries a big risk of progressive cardiomyopathy.